hackclub/hackclub/workshops/cringe_101/README.md

 Now for the final step, which is to finally play your audio!

-To tell Javascript to play the audio file stored in the variable all we need to write is:
+To tell JavaScript to play the audio file stored in the variable all we need to write is:

 ```js